Pacific Motorway M1 Palm Beach (Nineteenth Avenue) to Tugun

 - constructing a new signalised intersection at KP McGrath Drive

-- extending facilities for the full length of the western service road
+- including active transport connections for the full length of the western service road

 - upgrading existing pedestrian and bike access across the Nineteenth Avenue overpass

-- improving paths through the Palm Beach interchange and beyond to Guineas Creek Road
+- improving pedestrian paths through the Palm Beach interchange and beyond to Guineas Creek Road

 - using smart motorway technologies to help reduce 'stop-start' travel on the motorway

-- replacing the existing concrete road surface with stone mastic asphalt for a quieter, more stable and durable road surface
+- replacing the existing concrete road surface with stone mastic asphalt for a quieter and easier maintained road surface

 - preserving a corridor for a potential future rail extension.